I like to say that I’m a “sleep person.” Not a morning person or a night person… just a mama who really, really loves her precious sleep.

 Things that don’t get watered and fed wither and die.
 When we feed our passions they get stronger and begin to thrive.

-I believe we as moms all have a unique God-given purpose outside of motherhood.
-Our purpose may even be closely related to being a mom but motherhood is a ministry and a season of its own.
+I believe we as moms all have unique God-given passions and interests outside of motherhood.
+These may even be closely related to being a mom but motherhood is a ministry and a season of its own.

 7 – You Become a Better Mom

-Finally, and not at all the least, is that you actually become a better mom.
-Didn’t see that coming, did you!
+Finally, and not at all the least, is that you actually become a better, happier mom.
+Didn’t see that coming, did you?

 But here’s what happens when you give consistent time for you… all you.
 The resentment fades, you feel more fulfilled as a person outside of being a mom, and you actually feel more tuned in to your kid’s needs.